saraeames/fizzbuzz/README.md

 ## Description

-Website home page has a form that accepts the following input: Name, Gender, Marital Status, Date of Birth, An Arbitrary Integer.
+Website home page has a form that accepts the following input:

+* Name
+* Gender
+* Marital Status
+* Date of Birth
+* An Arbitrary Integer

 After form submission, input is stored in a session variable and the user is redirected to a results page.
 All form submissions in current session are visible on results page.
 Submissions are grouped according to 'integer' input:

-'fizz' table contains all submissions where 'integer' is divisible by 3 'buzz' table contains all submissions where 'integer' is divisible by 5 'fizzbuzz' table contains all submissions where 'integer' is divisible by 3 and 5 'ungrouped' table contains all submissions that are not divisible by 3 or 5
+* 'fizz' table contains all submissions where 'integer' is divisible by 3
+* 'buzz' table contains all submissions where 'integer' is divisible by 5
+* 'fizzbuzz' table contains all submissions where 'integer' is divisible by 3 and 5
+* 'ungrouped' table contains all submissions that are not divisible by 3 or 5

 There is a counter in the header for each table count.